 As development increases in urban areas, natural landscapes are altered.
 Grasslands and forests are removed along with their natural abilities to stabilize the existing landscape.
 Natural features are replaced with impervious surfaces such as concrete and asphalt.
 The ability for stormwater to naturally soak into the ground is then reduced and the increased quantity of stormwater runoff can contribute to flooding and can transport urban pollutants such as fertilizers, pesticides, oils, animal wastes and trash to our streams and rivers.
 These bodies of water serve as sources of our drinking water, so it is very important to be proactive and protect them from the impacts of urbanization.

-In 2002, the North Central Texas Council of Governments, a voluntary association of more than 60 local governments in the North Central Texas region, developed iSWM (integrated Stormwater Management) Program with the help of Freese and Nichols, Inc. The iSWMTM program is a cooperative initiative that assists cities and counties in the North Central Texas region in achieving their goals of protecting local water resources.
+In 2002, the North Central Texas Council of Governments, a voluntary association of more than 60 local governments in the North Central Texas region, developed iSWM (integrated Stormwater Management) Program.
+The iSWMTM program is a cooperative initiative that assists cities and counties in the North Central Texas region in achieving their goals of protecting local water resources.

 The iSWM Program is designed to 1) encourage environmentally sustainable development and design for the long term and 2) address the impacts of urbanization during the temporary construction phase.